IKIM-Essen/ClusterDocs/docs/index.md

 acquisition to analysis, reproducible results, collaboration, preservation, and where appropriate downstream publication or archive submission.

+RCC supports both **browser-first research** and **advanced command-line/developer access**.
 You do **not** need to become an HPC operator to use RCC.
-Ordinary researchers should be able to work through the browser.
-SSH, VS Code, Slurm, and the deeper technical layers remain available for people who need them.
+Ordinary researchers should be able to work through the browser; SSH, VS Code, Slurm, and the deeper technical layers remain available for people who need them.

 <section class="expedition-callout" aria-labelledby="expedition-title">
   <p class="expedition-kicker">Start with the research task, not the infrastructure</p>